Vinicius-Ishimoto/Framework-for-Wheelchair-OC-Simulations/Results/README.md

   - thetac1, thetac2: critical values of theta.
 Values where the the arms are full extended in the propulsion phase.

 The other values in the function are deprecated.

+# Results Field

+Here, the results from the simulations are concatenated over time, some of the main data are:

+  - time: time vector
+  - alpha, dalpha: angle and angular velocity between the upperarm and the relative-horzontal plane;
+  - beta, dbeta: angle and angular velocity between the forearm and the relative-horzontal plane;
+  - theta, dtheta: angle and angular velocity of the rear wheels of the wheelchair.
+The initial value is the initial contact in the propulsion phase;
+  - taup: tangencial torque applied by the user;
+  - act_se, act_sf, act_ee, act_ef: muscle activation of the shoulder extension and flexion and elbow extension and flexion respectively;
+  - dct_se, dct_sf, dct_ee, dct_ef: neural excitation of the shoulder extension and flexion and elbow extension and flexion respectively;
+  - tau_se, tau_sf, tau_ee, tau_ef: torque related to the shoulder extension and flexion and elbow extension and flexion respectively;
+  - tau_sp, tau_ep: passive torque of the shoulder and elbow respectively;
+  - x: total displacement of the wheelchair;